elastic/e2e-testing/e2e/README.md

 # End-2-End tests for Observability projects

-## Smoke Tests
+## Main goals

 We want to make sure that the different test suites in this project are covering the main use cases for their core functionalities.
-So for that reason we are adding [smoke tests](http://softwaretestingfundamentals.com/smoke-testing/) to verify that each test suite meets the specifications described here with certain grade of satisfaction.
+So for that reason we are adding different test suites acting as [smoke tests](http://softwaretestingfundamentals.com/smoke-testing/) to verify that each test suite meets the specifications described here with certain grade of satisfaction.

 >Smoke Testing, also known as “Build Verification Testing”, is a type of software testing that comprises of a non-exhaustive set of tests that aim at ensuring that the most important functions work.
 The result of this testing is used to decide if a build is stable enough to proceed with further testing.

+Finally, the test framework must be responsible for creating and destroying the run-time dependencies, basically the Elastic Stack, and provide a minimal set of shared utilities that can be reused across different test suites, such as a Kibana client, an Elasticsearch client, a Service provider, etc.

 ## Tooling